-'''

 TMarker myMark(xCoord, yCoord, iStyle)

 myMark.SetMarkerColor(kRed)

 myMark.Draw()

-'''
+Same grap

+modifiers a

 Same graphical attributes modifiers as a histogram or line.

 where xCoord and yCoord are the coordinates to plot the marker at (in terms of the histogram or graph), and iStyle is one of the marker styles above.